-- Use a classroom map to locate Europe, Africa, South America, the UK and the North and South Poles. - Locate the equator on a map and recognise how it affects climate. - Use basic human and physical geographical vocabulary when talking about coastal areas (beach, cliff). - Recognise similarities and differences between the UK and rainforest areas (S. American). - Draw a map with a key.
+- Locate the equator on a map and recognise how it affects climate. - Know the difference between a village, a town and a city - Use basic human and physical geographical vocabulary when talking about coastal areas (beach, cliff).

+- Draw a map with a key. - Recognise human and physical features in the local environment through fieldwork.